This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Tours: Self-paced, open 24 hours a day 365 days a year.
 You can also read about each element of the memorial on the official website.

-Interesting fact: There is a directory beside The Wall to help visitors look up names.
+Interesting Fact: There is a directory beside The Wall to help visitors look up names.

 Lincoln Memorial

-Continue west a little bit further and you’ll find yourself on the steps of the Lincoln Memorial.
 This is a good place to drop off bikes near the Korean War Veterans Memorial so you can explore the interior of the Lincoln Memorial.

 This is one of the most historic sites in Washington DC.
 Visit the small museum to the left of the staircase on the ground floor for a timeline of important events that have taken place in and around the building.